mattmakai/fullstackpython.com/source/content/pages/04-web-development/02-django.markdown

 # Django
-[Django](http://www.djangoproject.com/) is a widely used Python web application framework with a "batteries-included" philosophy.
+[Django](http://www.djangoproject.com/) is a widely-used Python web application framework with a "batteries-included" philosophy.
 The principle behind batteries-included is that the common functionality for building web applications should come with the framework instead of as separate libraries.

 <a href="http://www.djangoproject.com/" style="border: none;"><img src="theme/img/django-logo-positive.png" width="100%" alt="Official Django logo.
 Trademark Django Software Foundation." class="technical-diagram" /></a>